GodZarathustra/XYZ-IBD/README.md

 ## 🚀 Baseline Implementations

 We provide reference implementations to kick-start research and benchmarking.
-Please refer to the [baseline repository](#) for model training and evaluation scripts. *(Link coming soon or to be updated.)*
+Please refer to the [baseline repository]([#](https://github.com/GodZarathustra/Baselines-for-Industrial-Bin-Picking-BOP2025)) for details.*